pavelepanov/example_DBMiddleware/README.md

-# This project has a databse middleware
+# This project has a database middleware
 It makes a session factory for every threads.
 We shouldn't use global variables!